 Inoreader is an advanced RSS reader coupled with a growing community of users and content curators.
-Content is organized within the tool in ‘Subscription Bundles’ allowing you to access all content about a specific subject in one-click.
-Once subscribed you can use their productivity-boosting ‘Rules’ feature which can tag and organize content for you in real-time.
-Unlike other tools, Inoreader also has a full RSS archive which means you don’t lose old blog posts or articles after a year.
-If you’re looking for a new RSS tool, Inoreader could the answer.
+Content is organized within the tool in ‘Subscription Bundles’ allowing you to access all content about a specific subject in one click.
+Once subscribed, you can use their productivity-boosting ‘Rules’ feature which can tag and organize content for you in real-time to help with your content planning efforts.
+Unlike other tools, Inoreader also has a full RSS archive, which means you don’t lose old blog posts or articles after a year.
+If you’re looking for a new RSS tool, Inoreader could be the answer.

 I am a huge fan of Inoreader and currently use it as my main RSS application.